 How Raising Too Much Money Can Harm Your Startup

 When starting a business, it may appear that the only thing you require is money.
 You may have the ideal idea, the motivation, and the dedication, but your budget simply won't allow it.
 When bootstrapping, it's all too easy to look at well-funded companies and feel that getting funding from venture capitalists or angel investors is the only way to succeed.
-Although there are obvious advantages to obtaining finance to fuel your business's growth, there is also a risk that it can harm your company. #ThinkWithNiche
+Although there are obvious advantages to obtaining finance to fuel your business's growth, there is also a risk that it can harm your company.
+In this article, we'll explore the negative effects of raising too much money for a startup.#ThinkWithNiche

 It may seem strange, but your company's valuation is typically decided by how much money you raise in the early stages.
 The norm for how much investors want to invest in your firm is 15–30 percent per early-stage round, with the most common range being 20–25 percent.